Encouraging young people to embrace the outdoors through wildlife inspired creativity at Fingringhoe Wick Nature Reserve.

 The Year – Exhibition

 Our project culminated in An interactive exhibition of young peoples wildlife inspired films, photos and video games made at Fingringhoe Wick with Signals.
+The Exhibition was supported by the Hervey Benham Charitable Trust.

 The Year exhibition ran from Saturday 30th March to Monday 29th April at Fingringhoe Wick Nature Reserve Visitors Centre.